Chinese Canadians: Demographics

 At the turn of the 20th century, the Chinese population in Canada was 17,312.
 From the years 1988 to 1993, 166,487 Hong Kong immigrants had settled in Canada.

 In 2001, 25% of Chinese in Canada were Canadian-born.

 During the same year, the Chinese population stood at 1,094,700 accounted for 3.5% of Canada's total population.
 By 2006 the population stood at 1,346,510 comprising 4.3% of the Canadian population.
 StatsCan projects by 2031, the Chinese Canadian population is projected to reach between 2.4 and 3.0 million, constituting approximately 6 percent of the Canadian population.
 Much of the growth will be bolstered by sustained immigration as well as creating a younger age structure.

 During the 2011 census in Canada, it was estimated that 1,324,700 individuals of pure Chinese origin resided in Canada.
 This number increased to 1,487,000 individuals, when including those of both pure Chinese origin and people of partial Chinese ancestry (meaning, individuals with both Chinese and some other racial and ethnic origin) during the 2011 census in Canada.

 Most of the Chinese Canadian community is concentrated within the provinces of British Columbia and Ontario.
 The five metropolitan areas with the largest Chinese-Canadian populations are the Greater Toronto Area (631,050), Metro Vancouver (474,655), Greater Montreal (89,400), Calgary Region (89,675) and the Edmonton Metropolitan Region (60,200).
 The Chinese are the largest visible minority group in Alberta and British Columbia, and are the second largest in Ontario.
 The highest concentration of Chinese Canadians is in Vancouver and Richmond (British Columbia), where they constitute the largest ethnic group by country, and one in five residents are Chinese.

 The province of Saskatchewan has a growing Chinese community, at over one percent as of 2006, mainly in the city of Saskatoon (2.1%), the province's largest city, and to a lesser extent, Regina (1.9%), the capital of the province.
 The Riversdale neighbourhood of Saskatoon has a historical Chinese settlement dating back to the early 1900s, where Chinese immigrants were employed by the Grand Trunk Pacific Railway, and established businesses within this district.
 Riversdale is currently home to many Chinese restaurants and stores.
 Chinese are the largest visible minority group in Saskatchewan.

-The Chinese Canadian population stood at 1.4 million in 2011, according to Statistics Canada in that year's census.

-The Chinese Canadian community stood at 1.71 million, or 4.63% of the Canadian population, in the 2021 Canadian census.
+According to the 2011 census by Statistics Canada, the Chinese Canadian population was approximately 1.4 million.
+In the 2016 census, individuals identifying as of Chinese ethnic origin comprised approximately 4.6% of the Canadian population, totaling to around 1.57 million people.
+By the 2021 Canadian census, the Chinese Canadian community increased to 1.71 million.